cooperlyt/keycloak-phone-provider/README.md

 ### **OTP by Phone**

-Two user attributes are going to be used by this provider: `phoneNumberVerified` (bool) and `phoneNumber` (str).
-Multiple users can have the same `phoneNumber`, but only one of them will have `phoneNumberVerified` = `true` at the end of a verification process.
-This accommodates the use case of pre-paid numbers that get recycled if inactive for too much time.
+OTP Phone use OTP Credential's phone number,Different from the user's phone number, Credential's phone number come from required actions `Configure OTP over SMS`, Unless the `Create OTP Credential` is enabled on user registration flow.

   On Authentication page, copy the browser flow and replace `OTP` with  `OTP Over SMS` .
 Don't forget to bind this flow copy as the de facto browser flow.
-  Finally, register the required actions `Update Phone Number` and `Configure OTP over SMS` in the Required Actions tab.
+  Finally, register the required actions `Configure OTP over SMS` in the Required Actions tab.

 ![OTP](https://github.com/cooper-lyt/keycloak-phone-provider/raw/master/examples/document/b0.jpg)